How Would We Know if Vaping is a Gateway to Smoking?

 Many pieces of research cited to support the gateway effect only find an association: for example, smokers are more likely to have vaped than non-smokers.
-Anybody could identify two possible reasons for that – either the e-cigarettes caused the smoking or the smoking caused the vaping – but there are others (e.g. neither caused the other).
+Anybody could identify two possible reasons for that – either the tobacco e-juice caused the smoking or the smoking caused the vaping – but there are others (e.g. neither caused the other).
 If there’s no effort to determine which is occurring, then it’s a sign you’re not reading an unbiased analysis of the evidence.

 Phillips runs through how this could be done with a Stanton Glantz study, looking at e-cigarette use by how many years participants had been smoking, showing that longer-term smokers (who started before vaping was popular) were more likely to have vaped than shorter-term ones, suggesting (but not proving) that it was harm reduction, not a gateway.

 3 – Are Other Factors (Sensibly) Controlled for?

 Of course, there are lots of things that can impact somebody’s chance of becoming a smoker, so researchers try to control for “confounders” in order to “separate the signal from the noise,” so to speak.
 For example, having friends who smoke is linked to higher odds of smoking yourself, so if somebody both had friends who smoked and vaped, it could be the former that caused the smoking (or at least contributed) and not solely vaping, so you need to take its effect into account.
 The only problem is that this isn’t always done particularly well.
 In some cases, he argues, they basically just throw whatever variables they have into the mix and hope for the best.
 He uses race as an example of one such attempt to control for important variables: there’s no real reason to think it would play a significant role, but it’s often controlled for anyway.